opengeospatial/bblock-template/README.md

 - cut and paste "ready to use" forms from the "build/" directory

+- directly reference the artefacts in the "build" directory using the URL pattern specified in by the building block

 - including as source using `git submodule add {building block repository}` and referencing reused components directly. (in which case the build/ resources of the submodule will referenced in the build/ outputs, but the source definitions will be used for consistency checking and optimisation)

 ## Building block structure